NEONScience/NEON-Data-Skills/tutorials/Other/GEE/02_aop_sdr_lessons/2a_intro_aop_sdr_rasters.md

  * A gmail (@gmail.com) account
  * An Earth Engine account.
 You can sign up for an Earth Engine account here: https://earthengine.google.com/new_signup/
  * A basic understanding of the GEE code editor and the GEE JavaScript API.
- * Complete the introductory AOP GEE tutorial <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Intro to AOP Data in GEE</a>
+ * Optionally, complete the tutorial <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Intro to AOP Data in GEE</a>
- * An understanding of hyperspectral data and AOP spectral data products.
-If this is your first time working with AOP hyperspectral data, we encourage you to start with the <a href="https://www.neonscience.org/resources/learning-hub/tutorials/hsi-hdf5-r" target="_blank">Intro to Working with Hyperspectral Remote Sensing Data</a> tutorial.
+ * A basic understanding of hyperspectral data and the AOP spectral data products.
+If this is your first time working with AOP hyperspectral data, we encourage you to start with the <a href="https://www.neonscience.org/resources/learning-hub/tutorials/hsi-hdf5-r" target="_blank">Intro to Working with Hyperspectral Remote Sensing Data in R</a> tutorial.
 You do not need to follow along with the code in those lessons, but at least read through to gain a better understanding NEON's spectral data products.

 ## Additional Resources
 If this is your first time using GEE, we recommend starting on the Google Developers website, and working through some of the introductory tutorials.
 The links below are good places to start.